oslabs-beta/quick-logger-be/README.md

-# sherlogs-logger
+# quick-logger-be
-Package for adding loggers to an application that will be monitored by Sherlogs
+Package for configuring Winston and creating a custom logger that is compatible with Sherlogs